I’ve included this quote from McKinsey in several of my previous blog posts:

 We are living in a time of data.
 Every click you make, nearly every breath you take is being tracked by someone and sold to someone else to create an online profile of you.
 Smart marketers are already using that data to get shoppers to go online.

-Those shoppers who are going to brick and mortar stores are looking for something other than a huge discount – otherwise GAP and Macy’s would have reported higher sales last week...which they just didn’t.
+Those shoppers going to brick-and-mortar stores are looking for something other than a huge discount.

-Shoppers are looking for a human connection, not just a click; otherwise, they’d never have left their couch.
+Shoppers are looking for a human connection, not just a click; otherwise, they’d never have left their couches.